CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Introduction

-Here, we develop a novel classification model by \textbf{C}ontrollable \textbf{E}nsemble \textbf{C}NN and \textbf{T}ransformer (\textbf{CECT}) to capture both multi-local and global features.
-Our CECT is composed of a convolutional encoder block (CEB), a transposed-convolutional decoder block (TDB), and a transformer classification block (TCB).
-The CEB captures the features at \textit{multi-local} scales.
-The TDB decodes the captured features to the same scale and sums them using proposed ensemble coefficients.
-The summed features are fed into the TCB to capture the \textit{global} features.
-As can be seen, CECT can capture the features at both multi-local and global scales.
+Here, we develop a novel classification model CECT by Controllable Ensemble CNN and Transformer to improve the accuracy of COVID-19 diagnosis.
+The CECT is composed of a parallel convolutional encoder (PCE) block, an aggregate transposed-convolutional decoder (ATD) block, and a windowed attention classification (WAC) block.
+The PCE captures the features at \textit{multi-local} scales.
+The ATD decodes the captured features to the identical scale and sums them using proposed ensemble coefficients.
+The summed features are fed into the WAC to capture the \textit{global} features.
+Compared with existing approaches, CECT can extract features at both multi-local and global scales without complicated module design.
 Moreover, the contribution of local features at different scales can be controlled with the ensemble coefficients we proposed.
-The evaluation results on the COVID-19 radiography dataset \citep{covid19radio, wang2020covid} and the COVIDx CXR-3 dataset \citep{covidxcxr, chowdhury2020can, rahman2021exploring} show that our CECT outperforms other state-of-the-art (SOTA) models.
-To sum up, our main contributions are: \begin{itemize} \item We construct CECT that hybridizes CNN and transformer to capture both multi-local and global features. \item The contribution across different feature scales can be controlled with proposed ensemble coefficients. \item Results on two public datasets show that our CECT outperforms SOTA methods. \end{itemize}
+Experimental results on the COVID-19 radiography dataset \citep{covid19radio, chowdhury2020can, rahman2021exploring} and the COVIDx CXR-3 dataset \citep{covidxcxr, wang2020covid} show the leadership of CECT.
+The highest accuracy of 98.1\% is achieved on the intra-dataset evaluation, outperforming state-of-the-art (SOTA) methods to a large extent.
+Moreover, CECT achieves a 90.9\% accuracy on the inter-dataset evaluation, demonstrating its extraordinary generalization ability.
+To sum up, our main contributions are: \begin{itemize} \item We construct a novel classification model CECT to marry CNN and transformer to capture both multi-local and global features. \item The contribution across different local feature scales is controllable using proposed ensemble coefficients. \item Intra-dataset and inter-dataset evaluation results on two public datasets show that our CECT outperforms SOTA methods. \end{itemize}